 4.5.2 Statutory Wage Replacement and Medical Benefits

-An employee who is absent between 6 and 20 days as the result of an accident or illness deemed to be industrial (that is, work-related) is eligible for statutory wage replacement benefits from the sixth full day of absence due to injury or illness.
-When an employee is out more than 20 days, the benefits are paid back to the first full day of disability.
+An employee who is absent between 6 and 20 days as the result of an accident or illness deemed to be industrial (that is, work-related) is eligible for statutory wage replacement benefits from the sixth day of absence due to injury or illness.
+When an employee is out for more than 20 days, the benefits are paid back to the first full day of disability.

 4.5.3 Supplemental Institute Payments